Emergency complications of Hirschsprung disease

 ACUTE OBSTRUCTION IN THE NEONATE

-Occasionally, infants with undiagnosed HD may present with Hirschsprung-associated enterocolitis (HAEC), which is discussed below.
+Occasionally, neonates and infants with undiagnosed HD may present with Hirschsprung-associated enterocolitis (HAEC), which is discussed below.
 The clinical presentation includes fever, lethargy, anorexia, vomiting, abdominal distension, and diarrhea; an explosion of gas and liquid stool may occur following digital rectal examination.
 Because HD is increasingly diagnosed in the first few months of life, fewer children present with HAEC than in the past.
 Most cases of HAEC occur after a pull-through procedure, as discussed below.
 (See 'Enterocolitis' below.)

 - Fitzgerald JF.
 Constipation in children.
 Pediatr Rev 1987; 8:299.